remarkablegames/phaser-jsx/README.md

 > [!WARNING]
 > Don't use the `useScene` hook if you start multiple Scenes.

-To specify a Scene class in TypeScript:
+Type your Scene with TypeScript:

 ```ts
 class MyScene extends Phaser.Scene {